alakbarz/extract-meter-readings/README.md

 ```

 3. Save the `<div>` along with its children into a `.html` file
 4. Run the extractor using Node.js.
-Pass the `.html` file as the first argument and and an arbitrary output file as the second argument
+Pass the `.html` file as the first argument and an arbitrary output file as the second argument

 ```sh
 node extractReadings.js gas-reading.html gas.csv